A greener festival

-We have our own Green Team - a cross-departmental team of staff, who champion sustainability throughout the year, attending workshops and the Green Arts Conference hosted by Creative Scotland, communicating issues and the latest thinking across the organisation.
+We have our own Green Team – a cross-departmental team of staff who champion sustainability throughout the year, attending workshops and the Green Arts Conference hosted by Creative Carbon Scotland, communicating issues and the latest thinking across the organisation.
 The Green Team ensure that environmental matters are considered at every stage of activity to help identify where changes can be made, however small, to reduce our impact.

 If you have any questions or suggestions relating to our green initiatives, please contact our Green Team by emailing firstname.lastname@example.org or calling us on 0131 718 5666.

-- For the first time, we are offering etickets, a more sustainable alternative to printed tickets.
+- In 2018, we introduced etickets, a more sustainable alternative to printed tickets.

 - The Book Festival brochure is printed on 100% recycled paper and we provide prominent facilities on site for customers to return brochures for use by others.

 - Our caterers use compostable packaging, plates, cups, glasses and cutlery in all cafes and bars on site and don't sell drinks in plastic bottles.

 - We are Zero Waste Scotland compliant, separating 100% of recyclable waste (including food waste) in our office and on our Festival site.